 Who Should Buy the Hyperice Hypervolt 2

 - We think everyone can benefit from a percussive massage gun like the Hypervolt 2 — especially anyone who wants to take the best possible care of their body.
-Because of the price tag though, we believe this is better suited for anyone who is going to incorporate it into their daily routine.
+Because of the price tag, we believe this is better suited for anyone who will incorporate it into their routine daily.

 - Anyone looking for a versatile massage gun will likely enjoy the five different attachments that are at your disposal.